36sneharam/pacman2020/ultrasonic_test/README.md

 Here are some pieces of code and wiring instructions to help you get started with using the ultrasonic sensor.

 ## 1. Plot/Print Distance

+Connect the sensor pins like this:
+* vcc to 5V
+* trig to a digital pin (for example 9)
+* echo to digital pin (for example 8)
+* gnd to gnd

+Modify the arduino code so the trigpin and echopin parameters reflect the digital pins the sensor is using.

+To plot the distance measurements, open up Serial Plotter from the Tools menu.
+This should open up a new window with a graph.
+To print the distance measurement, open up Serial Monitor from the Tools menu.
+This should open up a new window as well.

+Upload the code to the arduino and move the sensor around.
+You should see varying distances.